dulrich/ulrichdev/content/photos.md

 * [mountain goat](/static/img/self-goat-totem.jpg) - posing as my animal totem, the mountain goat

+## Ice Flowers ##

+Commonly called [ice flowers](http://my.ilstu.edu/~jrcarter/ice/flowers/), these structures form under certain conditions around plant stems.

+* [](/static/img/ice-flower-field.jpg) - a frosty morning in the meadow, something new was about
+* [](/static/img/ice-flower-group.jpg) - they flowed across the landscape in groups, following patterns unseen
+* [](/static/img/ice-flower-top-view.jpg) - from the right angle it could be a flower
+* [](/static/img/ice-flower-extravagant.jpg) - some were small, others large and elegant
+* [](/static/img/ice-flower-sunbeam.jpg) - a fleeting moment in the sun

 ## Indoors ##

 * [candle depths](/static/img/candle-depths.jpg) - a column of molten wax formed around the wick, creating a visual gradient